 Where a contract variation is required, approval must first be sought from the applicable approving officer.
 The approving officer has the delegation to sign all correspondence in relation to the variation.

-Responsible Organisational Approved 06 December Review 30 June 2023 Division Performance Date 2021 Date 30 June 2023
+WARNING - uncontrolled when printed.
+F Page 26 of 42 Responsible Organisational Approved 06 December Review 30 June 2023 Division Performance Date 2021 Date SU June 2025